niskrev/PhDEcon108/docs/04-Projects/01-Midterm/main.md

 What you need to do:

-(1) Choose/find a package that does something that is interesting to you (2) Read through the documentation, paying attention to how easy it is to install it, and whether it has easy-to-follow examples for how to use it.
+(1) Choose/find a package that does something that is interesting to you

+(2) Read through the documentation, paying attention to how easy it is to install it, and whether it has easy-to-follow examples for how to use it.

 (3) Let me know what you chose and what example you will present with it (should be using a data set that is not part of the package)

 (4) Develop an example in a jupyter notebook within a folder containing all necessary files (data, python modules you wrote, etc) for it to be self-contained.
 That includes an environment file used to create a conda environment with the package you illustrate and all its dependencies.
-Anyone with a conda installation of python should be able to create a new conda environment to execute your notebook/other codes in and get the same results.
+Anyone with a conda installation of python should be able to create a new conda environment in which to execute your notebook/other codes and get the same results.

 (5) Submit as a link to a github repository in your github page.